dustinpfister/blog_posts/_posts/js-array-reduce.md

 ## 6 - Conclusion

 So then the array reduce method is great for many little situations in which I might want to create a single simple value from an array of values.
-However there is a great number of other array prototype methods that also come into play, such as the [array for each method](/2019/02/16/js-javascript-foreach/) that is just a more generic way of just looping over all the elements of an array.
+However there is a great number of other array prototype methods that also come into play, such as the [array for each method](/2019/02/16/js-javascript-foreach/) that is just a more generic way of just looping over all the elements of an array for example.
+There is also the subject of sorting array elements that cokes up often and with that there is the built in [array sort prototype](/2019/12/02/js-array-sort/) method that would be the first and for most way to do so when it comes to core javaScript at least.